bbeckley-hub/Kleboscope/README.md

 ### **Acknowledgements**

 We thank the developers of all the tools and databases that Kleboscope integrates, and the open‑source community for their invaluable contributions.
 Special thanks to Torsten Seemann (MLST, ABRicate), the NCBI AMR team, the CGE group (PlasmidFinder, ResFinder), and the Kaptive team for their foundational work.
+We also acknowledge the ESKAPE tools (AcinetoScope, EcoliTyper, StaphScope) for sharing code and ideas, and the ESCAPE AMR initiative for fostering collaboration.

 ---